breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I wound up at Practice Fusion (PF).
 PF maintains a free electronic health record system.
 They're especially geared for smaller practices—the mom and pop shops of medicine.
 It was a small-but-mature company, with maybe as many as 50 developers.

 I was hired as a "Frameworks and Tools" engineer.
-We were given free range to fix developer pain points anywhere in the stack, with any tool we wanted.
+We were given free rein to fix developer pain points anywhere in the stack, with any tool we wanted.
 At first, I was frustrated that my role wasn't more user-facing.
 I wanted to build software for people, dangit!

 But as I grew into it, I realized that the flexibility of my role was perfect for growing my skills.
 I got to do things I otherwise wouldn't have, like building a development environment, prototyping a database, and dabbling in frontend work.